 In addition to an EIN, other documents may be required to open a bank account.
 Some of the documents can include the Articles of Incorporation, the Bylaws, and a number of other records.
 Rarely will a bank request an IRS determination letter, but it is a possibility to keep in mind in your search process.

-After opening a bank account, your next order of business should be registering your nonprofit for charitable solicitation within your state.
+After opening a bank account, If allowed your next order of business should be registering your nonprofit for charitable solicitation within your home state.
+Some states will allow you to register your Charity while your 501c3 is pending, while others require your 501c3 determination letter before accepting.
 Also commonly called a Charity Registration, this form will allow a nonprofit to solicit for donations within their state.
-It is possible to solicit in other states as well, but that would require a larger process of registering in every state the nonprofit wishes to solicit in.
+It is possible to solicit in other states as well, but that would require a larger process of registering in multiple states the nonprofit wishes to solicit in.

-Once registered with your state you are free to accept and solicit for donations for your nonprofit, so long as your generous donators are aware that you are not yet tax exempt and pending 501c3 approval.
+Once registered with your state you are free to solicit and accept donations for your nonprofit, so long as your generous donors are aware that you are not yet tax exempt and pending 501c3 approval.
 Most of the time people are still happy to donate to a nonprofit that is just starting out, as they both understand that 501c3 approval takes time, and that every organization has to start somewhere.
-It will also be rewarding for your donators to know that they helped an organization in their beginning stages, especially when the nonprofit eventually receives 501c3 approval down the road.
+It will also be rewarding for your donors to know that they helped an organization in their beginning stages, especially when the nonprofit eventually receives 501c3 approval down the road.

 A board meeting, bank account, Charity Registration and fundraiser later, and the moment of truth has finally arrived: you have received 501c3 approval!
 Although it was not an overnight process, you occupied the months leading up to it with events and progress for your nonprofit.
 Now you can proudly wield your 501c3 approval like a flag.
 Just remember to thank your board members, as well as anyone else, donator or supporter alike, who contributed to your organization during your pending period.

-If you remain unsure about 501c3 approval, how long it can take, or what you can do while you are pending, please contact the offices of CharityNet USA to speak with one of our nonprofit specialists at 407-857-9002, or email us at firstname.lastname@example.org.
+If you remain unsure about 501c3 approval, how long it can take, or need help with your 501c3 application, please contact the offices of CharityNet USA to speak with one of our nonprofit specialists at 877-857-9002, or email us at email@example.com.
 We are happy to help you and your organization succeed in all of your nonprofit endeavors.